-- What particular metrics would you like to see improved?
+- What metrics would you like to see improved?

-What you ask entirely depends on the person’s role.
-Stick to the person’s area of interest.
-Anything outside of that carries high risk of misleading information and perspective.
+Make sure you keep your questions in line with the stakeholder’s area of interest.
+Anything outside of that carries a high risk of misleading information and perspective.

 - Set up meetings with at least three users.
-More can be better, but not always.
 After five or so, you’ll start to hear all the same things the first four said.

 - Invite other team members.
 For example, another designer or researcher can help take notes while you focus on follow-up questions.
 Marketers and developers can also benefit from a firsthand understanding of the user’s background and behaviors.

 - Instead of asking only about feelings and preferences, ask about behaviors.
 For example, “What do you do when…” instead of “How do you feel when…”.
-Also try asking more open-ended questions since you’ll have more room to explore compared to binary yes/no questions.
+Open-ended questions provide more meaningful feedback compared to binary yes/no questions.